Capital Mobilization Initiatives

-EAN network members initiated a range of significant clean energy finance initiatives including the following highlights:
+EAN network members initiated or partnered on a range of significant clean energy finance initiatives including the following highlights:

 VSECU’S HEAT SAVING LOAN PROGRAM

-Vermont State Employee Credit Union (VSECU) partnered with the Clean Energy Development Fund and Efficiency Vermont’s “Efficiency Excellence Network” to provide easy, affordable financing for energy efficiency retrofits and new renewable technologies.
+Vermont State Employee Credit Union (VSECU) partnered with the Clean Energy Development Fund, Efficiency Vermont’s “Efficiency Excellence Network”, and Opportunities Credit Union to provide easy, affordable financing for thermal energy efficiency upgrades and investments.

 Union Mutual of Vermont and Efficiency Vermont are exploring a new insurance/financing partnership to utilize underwriting savings from home weatherization as an incentive for homeowners to invest in thermal efficiency.